Sandman13sq/DmrVBM-blender-to-gms2/README.md

 * Navigate to the `DmrVBM_GameMaker.yymps` file.
 Select the file and click `Open`
 * Choose *scr_dmrvbm* to import into the project
 * NOTE: To avoid conflicts when upgrading to v1.3, remove existing v1.2 scripts before importing.
+* NOTE again: v1.3 is NOT backwards compatible with v1.2 models or below.
+Old models will have to be re-exported.

 ### Supported Attributes
 - Position - Location of vertex.